juju/jenkins-github-lander/README.rst

 the link to this build can be constructed.
 The build number should be available in the `ENV` within `$BUILD_NUMBER`.

+Note that this is not to be run from the build.
+It will not have the correct INI file.

 ::

     cd /$path/to/service/venv/ && \